fabienschlegel/d2c-v2/posts/how-to-easily-create-forms-in-react.md

 ---
-title: "How to easily create forms in React"
+title: 'How to easily create forms in React'
-date: "2021-07-24"
+date: '2021-07-24'
 author:
-  name: "Fabien Schlegel"
+  name: 'Fabien Schlegel'
-  avatar: "/assets/blog/authors/fabien_schlegel.png"
+  avatar: '/assets/blog/authors/fabien_schlegel.png'
 excerpt: "As a developer, forms are a great part of our work.
 It's a way for users to interact with software."
-tags: ["React", "Typescript"]
+tags: ['React', 'Typescript']
 ---

 As a developer, forms are a great part of our work.
 It's a way for users to interact with software.